So You Want To Write SEO Friendly Content

 Ultimately, Your Content Should Satisfy Your Reader

 I could geek out about the nuances of SEO all day long.
 And don’t worry, I’ll keep sharing more!
 But for now keep it simple: write like a person, for people.
-Your audience – and Google – will thank you for it.
+Your audience – and search engines – will thank you for it.

 We Have A Lot More To Say